Francis Martin O'Donnell: Education

 Schooled in Jerusalem (Collège des Frères) and Dublin (St. Vincent's C.B.S., Glasnevin), he grew up largely in Fingal, and retains interests there.
 An honours graduate in Economics and Philosophy from the National University of Ireland at University College Dublin, O'Donnell read International Law and Diplomacy at postgraduate level in Geneva, and qualified in Disaster Management at the University of Wisconsin–Madison.

 UN career

 O'Donnell joined the UN in 1976 on a volunteer assignment with United Nations Volunteers, running its programme in Sudan.
-He later served as a United Nations staff member with the United Nations Development Programme in Lesotho, Mauritania, Niger, Switzerland, Turkey, and in UNDP headquarters in New York.
+He later served as a United Nations staff member in Lesotho, Mauritania, Niger, Switzerland, Turkey, and in United Nations Development Programme headquarters in New York.
 He then served as UN Resident Coordinator in Serbia & Montenegro and later in Ukraine until his retirement in 2009.